 Echo360 provides a basic video editing function, allowing you to make cuts and trims to video content as needed.
 In addition, you can make changes and save them to the original video, or you can make changes and Save As.

-Save As creates a copy of the video with the changes you made.
-The user performing the Save As function also becomes the owner of the edited copy of the video.
-If necessary (and you are an Admin) you can change the owner of the video copy to an instructor.
+Save As creates a new version of the video based on the changes you made.
+The user performing the Save As function also becomes the owner of the new video.
+If necessary (and you are an Admin), you can change the owner of the video copy to an instructor.
+This is slightly different from creating a copy of a video.
+See Creating Copies of Library Media and Creating Copies of Class List Media for more information.

 IMPORTANT!
 CHECK PUBLISHING INFO BEFORE SAVING CHANGES!!